RosenHe/AssignmentFolder/C#Assignment/C#Note.md

 ```

 <h1>What does constructor do in a class?
 Can it be overridden?
 Can it be overloaded?</h1>
-Creating obejct of the Class that it is by initializing all the instance variables and creating a place in memory to hold the object. no overridden or overloaded.
+Creating obejct of the Class that it is by initializing all the instance variables and creating a place in memory to hold the object. no overridden.
+Okay with overloaded.

 <h1>Explain different access modifiers in C# </h1>